canjs/canjs/docs/can-guides/topics/logic.md

 @highlight 74-107,only
 @codepen

-Here is a breakdown of the different sections:

-**External stateful properties** - Properties passed in to the component through [can-stache-bindings bindings].

-**Internal stateful properties** - Stateful properties "owned" by this component.
-These can be changed.

-**Derived properties** - Properties derived from stateful properties.
-This is where most of the logic of this ViewModel should happen.

-**Methods** - These methods can change stateful properties and dispatch events that can be used in derived properties and side effects.

-**Side effects** - The `connectedCallback` is where side effects should be handled.
-This will prevent them from happening during unit tests of the ViewModel.

 ## Derived properties

+A derived property is a property whose value is not set by any other function; derived properties calculate their own value based on the values of other properties, changes to other properties, and other events.

-As mentioned above, most of the logic of a ViewModel should be handled by derived properties.
+Since the logic of a derived property is isolated to that property’s definition, it is much easier to understand and debug than a property that can be changed directly by other functions.
+Beacuse of this, **most of the logic of a ViewModel should be handled by derived properties**.

+CanJS has two ways to create derived properties:

+* [guides/logic#Derivepropertiesfromotherproperties get property behaviors] can derive their value from the value of other properties and the value they were last set to.
+* [guides/logic#Derivepropertiesfromchangestoanotherproperty value property behaviors] can derive their value from more complex logic such as changes to other properties, dispatched events, and their own previously derived values.

-The sections below show different techniques for using derived properties in a maintainable, testable way.
+The sections below show how to use these property behaviors to build maintainable, testable ViewModels.

 ### Derive properties from other properties

-Getters in CanJS can be used to derive the value of a property based on the _current_ value of other properties read by the getter.
+Getters in CanJS can be used to derive a value based on the _current_ value of the properties read by the getter, each time the getter runs.

-> Getters will derive a value based on the _current_ value of the properties read by the getter, each time the getter runs.
+> Getters will run when the property is read, and automatically re-run whenever one of the properties read by the getter changes (if the property defined by the getter is bound).

-To understand this, it is important to understand _when_ getters will run:

-- if a property is unbound, its getter will run every time that property is read
-- if a property is bound, its getter will run whenever one of the properties it reads changes

-Here is a simple example of using a getter to create a derived property:
+Getters can be used to replace imperative logic like this:

 ```html
 <a-pp></a-pp>